yramon/edc/README.md

 # Installation

 To use the SEDC explanation algorithm, save the edc_agnostic.py and function_edc.py in the same directory and run them in an IDE of preference.
 Note that the default settings apply branch-and-bound in the search and return an explanation once one has been found.
 The feature names, classification function and threshold have to be entered by the user manually.

+# Demonstration

+For an example of using the SEDC explanation algorithm on a classification model built from a behavioral data set, consider the following notebook: [Gender prediction from Movielens data](https://github.com/edc/Tutorial_BehavioralData_SEDC.html).

 # Linear implementation for finding Evidence Counterfactuals (lin-SEDC)